Music made me want to keep learning French.

 So be sure to check out Bonjour de France’s karaoke tool, where you fill in the blank words from a line of lyrics taken from a song.
 They have several music videos to choose from, including some from this list.
 You can also choose your level of difficulty (the higher the level, the more often you will be stopped to enter in a missing word).

 No need to let the learning stop here!
-But without further delay, let’s look at the awesome music videos!
+Without further delay, let’s look at some awesome French music videos!

 “La Dernière Danse” (The Last Dance) by Indila